Here are some of the topics about how to create dreamy glamourous photos using filters to diffuse light.

-Especially during golden hour when the lighting condition is very favourable and lights that come from behind tends to appear harsh, the filters can be a great help in order to balance it out by creating some colour separation between lights and shadows and adding some smoothness and softness.
+Especially during golden hours when the lighting condition is very favourable and lights that come from behind tend to appear harsh, the filters can be a great help in order to balance it out by creating some colour separation between lights and shadows and adding some smooth and softness.

 Since the great thing about these filters is that they are used in so many different ways, you might not even need to buy diffusion filters every time you want to shoot something.

 When shooting portraits, this filter can be used to create haze, soften images and smoothen the skin tones.
 The soft and glowy effect also helps by softening wrinkles and reducing blemishes.